ReportMarch 3, 2025

 Monthly Attribution Overview February 2025

-An analysis of how climate change influenced U.S temperatures in January 2025
+An analysis of how climate change boosted United States temperatures in February 2025

-Using Climate Central’s Climate Shift Index (CSI) tool to measure the impact of climate change on daily temperatures, as well as NOAA’s Applied Climate Information System (ACIS) to find daily temperature information, we have compiled a high-level overview of how climate change has affected temperature trends in January in cities across the U.S.
+Using Climate Central’s Climate Shift Index (CSI) tool to measure the impact of climate change on daily temperatures across the United States, as well as NOAA’s Applied Climate Information System (ACIS) to find daily temperature information, we have compiled a high-level overview of how climate change has affected temperature trends in February in cities across the United States.

 Report: Monthly Attribution Overview February 2025 graphic 2